justeslam/offsec2/notes/windows_enumeration.md

 # Information about the user you have access to, can be a lot of information
 > Get-NetUser
 # Only pull down the usernames
-> Get-NetUser | select samaccountname
+> Get-NetUser | select samaccountname # or select cn
-# See when the users last changed their passwords
+# See when the users last changed their passwords, if before policy change, may be weaker
 > Get-UserProperty -Properties pwdlastset
 # See how many times each user has logged on, great way to identify honeypot accounts
 > Get-UserProperty -Properties logoncount
+# Enumerate the computer objects
+> Get-NetComputer
 # Get a ton of information about the computers
 > Get-NetComputer -FullData # '| select {propertyName}' in order to nail down certain information, such as operating system
+> Get-NetComputer | select operatingsystem,dnshostname # It's a good idea to grab this information early in the assessment to determine the relative age of the systems and to locate potentially weak targets.
+# Enumerate groups
+> Get-NetGroup | select cn
 # See who are admins
 > Get-NetGroupMember -GroupName *admin*
 # Look through the different shares